Get your free and exclusive +30-page Authentication Analytics Whitepaper

 • Purpose: The "Conversion."
 Mark as a "Key Event" in GA4 settings.

-• Trigger: When the auth provider returns an error or client-side validation fails.
+• Trigger: When the authentication provider returns an error or client-side validation fails.

-• Purpose: Critical for CRO.
-A spike in login_failed relative to login_started indicates friction.
+• Purpose: This is critical for conversion rate optimization.
+A spike in login_failed relative to login_started indicates friction or a buggy implementation.

 Parameters must be registered as Custom Dimensions in GA4.

-4. Implementing Login Events on Web and Mobile#
+4. Implementing Login Events: GTM and dataLayer Push#

 Login Start: